jandelgado/rabtap/app/testgen/README.md

 Use the `RABTAP_TESTGEN_AMQP_URI` environment variable to specify the RabbitMQ broker to be used.
 If not set, `amqp://guest:guest@localhost:5672` will be used.

+Be careful when running this tool in a non-test environment since it creates exchanges, queues and publishes messages.